Boone County, Kentucky: Politics

 Boone County is a solidly Republican county in presidential elections; the last time it voted Democratic was in 1964, when Lyndon B. Johnson won in a national landslide.
 In 1976, however, the county gave exactly the same number of votes to Democrat Jimmy Carter and Republican Gerald Ford.

 Before 2001, Boone County had a county police department providing general-service law enforcement to the unincorporated areas of the county.
 The police department was merged with the county sheriff's department in 2001, and the sheriff's department now serves that role.
-As of 2022 the sheriff is Michael A. Helmig.
+As of 2025, the Boone County Sheriff's Office is the largest full service Sheriff's Office in the Commonwealth of Kentucky, providing 24-hour law enforcement, as well as a myriad of other services.
+Sheriff Michael A. Helmig retired in April 2025, after having served in that role since 1997.
+Long-time Chief Deputy, Les Hill, was appointed as his successor.

 The Boone County Jail is a short-term incarceration facility serving all law enforcement agencies in Boone County, including the Kentucky State Police, the Florence Police Department, the Boone County Sheriff's Office, and the Cincinnati/Northern Kentucky International Airport Police Department.
 The Boone County Jail system consists of the main jail and a workcamp facility.
 The Main Jail has the capacity of housing 424 maximum, medium, and minimum security inmates.
 The workcamp houses 76 minimum security inmates.
 As of 2022 the Jailer, who in Kentucky is elected separately from the Sheriff, is Jason Maydak.
+As of 2025, Boone County Jail is the only immigration detention facility located in Kentucky.